jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 We have two reasons for using LangSAM:
 - FoundationPose requires a segmentation mask of the tracked object(s) in the first frame to initialize pose estimation.
-- We want a database of object segmentations for a data-augmentation task not covered in this article.
+- We wanted a database of object segmentations for a data-augmentation task (not covered in this post).

-# "Off-the-shelf" Performance
+# Off-the-Shelf Performance
 FoundationPose requires RGBD video frames, a CAD model, camera intrinsics, and a binary segmentation mask of the tracked object in the first frame.

-Below is a visualization of our input video.
-Its is a VR-teleoperated demonstration of a block-stacking task.
+Below is a visualization of our input video -- a VR-teleoperated demonstration of a block-stacking task.

 {{< youtube 8bc508QxUwo >}}

 The three views are captured with RealSense D435 cameras running at 1280x720 resolution.
-The intrisic matrix is:
+The intrinsics matrix is:

 $$ K = \begin{bmatrix} 912.0 & 0.0 & 640.0 \\\\ 0.0 & 912.0 & 360.0 \\\\ 0.0 & 0.0 & 1.0 \end{bmatrix} $$